-In the first quarter of 2021, total fee income earned through various joint ventures, managed funds and certain structured retrocession agreements to which we are a party decreased \$21.4 million, to \$24.0 million, compared to \$45.4 million in the first quarter of 2020, primarily driven by lower performance fee income due to the impact of Winter Storm Uri on our joint ventures, managed funds and structured reinsurance agreements.
+In the six months ended June 30, 2021, total fee income earned through various joint ventures, managed funds and certain structured retrocession agreements to which we are a party decreased \$20.7 million, to \$70.1 million, as compared to \$90.9 million in the six months ended June 30, 2020, primarily driven by lower performance fee income due to the impact of Winter Storm Uri on our joint ventures, managed funds and structured reinsurance agreements.
 Partially offsetting this was higher management fees related to an increase in the dollar value of capital under management.

-Of the \$24.0 million in total fee income earned in the first quarter of 2021 through various joint ventures, managed funds and certain structured retrocession agreements to which we are a party, \$13.4 million was recorded through redeemable noncontrolling interest and \$10.5 million was recorded through underwriting income as a reduction to operating expenses and acquisition expenses (2020 - \$26.9 million and \$18.4 million, respectively).
+The fees earned through third-party capital management are principally recorded through redeemable noncontrolling interest, or as an increase to underwriting income through a reduction to operating expenses and acquisition expenses, as detailed in the table below.